tweag/nickel/RATIONALE.md

 feature static types, contracts or metadata, and thus can't type library code and has no principled approach to data validation.

+### KCL: python-like syntax with object-oriented schemas

+The KCL configuration language supports validation against object-oriented schemas that can be combined through inheritance and mixins.
+It has functions and modules, supports configuration merging, and ships with a large collection of validation modules.

 ### KCL vs Nickel

-KCL is a configuration language with a python-like syntax and object-oriented schemas that support inheritance and mixins.
 The KCL typesystem feels more nominal and object-oriented than Nickel's:

 - in KCL you specify the name of the schema when you're writing out the object